flarebyte/delimatrix_dart/README.md

 ```

 ## Motivation

-The Delimatrix library transforms strings into objects and back again with a touch of magic.
-This versatile tool excels when handling results, typically in JSON format, containing content that can be represented as multiple types of objects.
-Depending on the context, the content might be a string, an array of strings, or a more complex object.

 Traditionally, dealing with such cases involves parsing the JSON result in a single pass, expanding the content field into an object if necessary, and allowing the code to manage any type changes.
 Delimatrix, however, employs a different approach by assuming two parsing phases.